koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 This updates item b from second to first.

 React determines the change by the key props.
-So At first, React removes the item b from the list by removeChild function.
-Next, React inserts the item b before item a by insertBefore function.
+React moves the item b before item a by insertBefore function.

 These are jobs for React DOM renderer.
 -->